National Traffic System

 The National Traffic System (NTS) is an organized network of amateur radio operators sponsored by the American Radio Relay League for the purpose of relaying messages throughout the U.S. and Canada.

 During normal times, these messages are routine greetings ("Happy birthday Aunt Mary") and keep the system well oiled and the operators trained so that everything works when needed.
-When there is an emergency or disaster NTS works closely with the Amateur Radio Emergency Service to provide emergency communications.
-The most common type of disaster-related messages are "health and welfare" inquiries and notifications into and out of the area affected by the disaster.
+When there is an emergency or disaster, NTS works closely with the Amateur Radio Emergency Service to provide emergency communications.
+The most common types of disaster-related messages are "health and welfare" inquiries and notifications into and out of the area affected by the disaster.

 In time of disaster, it is easy to expand the system by simply creating additional meeting times for the nets with high volume, or by setting up a specific "trunk line" between two points.

 History

 Traffic passing by formal relay (via amateur radio) originates from the founding of the American Radio Relay League.
 The NTS as it exists today was first outlined by George Hart, W1NJM (died 24 March 2013) in "New National Traffic Plan: ARRL Maps New Traffic Organization for All Amateurs" as part of the September 1949 issue of QST.
 While traffic passing between amateur radio operators was nothing new, Hart's system extended coverage of traffic capability in a uniform manner across the U.S. and Canada, creating formal section and area nets devoted to handling NTS-organized traffic.

+In April 2022, the ARRL chartered a project, NTS 2.0, to refresh procedures and standards to remain relevant to contemporary Emergency Communications services.